samzabala/1p21datapi/README.md

 	**[ REQUIRED | options: 'File (csv,tsv)', 'URL', 'Text (JSON code)', 'Rows (UI Field)' ]**

 	Type of source on how the data will be imported.
-(For not accepted files are json,csv,tsv)
+(For now, accepted files are json,csv,tsv,dsv)

 	depending on set option, one of the fields below for data input will be shown.